cmccully/lacosmicx/README.md

 - Automatic recognition of saturated stars, including their trails.
 This avoids treating such stars as large cosmic rays.

--I have tried to optimize all of the code as much as possible while maintaining the integrity of the algorithm.
+- I have tried to optimize all of the code as much as possible while maintaining the integrity of the algorithm.
 One of the key speedups is to use a separable median filter instead of the true median filter.
 While these are not identical, they produce comparable results and the separable version is much faster.

--This implementation is much faster than the Python by as much as a factor of 17 depending on the given parameters, even without running multiple threads.
+- This implementation is much faster than the Python by as much as a factor of 17 depending on the given parameters, even without running multiple threads.
 With multiple threads, this can be increased easily by another factor of 2.
 This implementation is much faster than the original IRAF version (orders of magnitude).

--The arrays always must be C-contiguous, thus all loops are y outer, x inner.
+- The arrays always must be C-contiguous, thus all loops are y outer, x inner.
 Note that this follows the Pyfits convention.